 When it comes to giving our pet treats, (the edible kind) you generally have to choose between cheap and unhealthy or expensive and natural.
 The natural treats are usually more healthy but less appetising for your pet.

 So what do you do if you want to give your pet a treat that is cheap, healthy, natural and appetising?
 Bake your own of course!
+Why not try here on this website some of the healthy treats for your dog with the healthy benefits they could get?

 If you’re into your cooking and often find yourself browsing for recipes online then I’m sure you will be aware of allrecipes.co.uk – a great resource for finding inspiration and recipes from people around the globe.